Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Results

 \subsubsection{Detection of heavy rains}

 All SREs in their uncorrected form demonstrated poor detection of heavy rains $25 \leq \text{rain} < 40$) across Ghana and Zambia (with POD $< 0.2$) at most stations.
-SVR, GPR, LOCI-GPR and QM-GPR applied on the SREs (with the exception of ENACTS) further worsen their ability to detect this rainfall event in both Ghana and Zambia due to their tendency to underestimate the daily rainfall amounts.
-LOCI and QM seemed to slightly improve the POD.
+SVR and GPR applied on the SREs (with the exception of ENACTS) tended to slightly worsen the detection of this rainfall event at most stations in both Ghana and Zambia, while LOCI and QM seemed to slightly improve it.
 This trend can be seen in Figures~\ref{pod_heavy_chirps_gh_map} and \ref{pod_heavy_pcdr_zm_map}.
 Figure~\ref{pod_heavy_chirps_gh_map} shows the performance of the BCs applied to CHIRPS compared to its uncorrected version across the stations in Ghana while Figure~\ref{pod_heavy_pcdr_zm_map} shows the performance of the BCs applied to PCDR compared to its uncorrected version across the stations in Zambia.
-The improvement by LOCI and QM were only slight increases in the POD, which generally still remained below 0.20 in both Zambia and Ghana.
+The improvement by LOCI and QM were only slight increases in the POD, which generally still remained below 0.20 in both countries.